bic-berkeley/psych-214-fall-2016/model_one_voxel.rst

     >>> plt.plot(voxel_time_course)
     [...]

-Now we are going to use our new convolved regressor to do a simple regression on this voxel time course.
+Now we are going to use the convolved regressor from :doc:`convolution_background` to do a simple regression on this voxel time course.

 If you don't have it already, you will need to download :download:`ds114_sub009_t2r1_conv.txt`.